swchips/mysqlbackupscript/README.md

 # MySQLDump Distribution
-shell script version v1.0
+- Shell script version v1.0
-mysql version 8.0.xx
+- MySQL version 8.0.xx

-Any Linux OS
+- Any Linux OS

 ## Introduction
 This repository serves as a distribution point for MySQLDump, a utility for creating logical backups of MySQL databases.
 This document outlines guidelines for contributors and users regarding distribution policies, licensing, and usage.